TechLadies/pre-bootcamp-workshop5-2020/exercise_3/README.md

 })
 ```

-Try to create a new dog using the following data, with a Postman `POST` to `http://localhost:3001/api/dogs/`
+Try to `POST` a new dog with the following properties to `http://localhost:3001/api/dogs` using Postman

 ```
 {